The papers lay all over the table; long forsaken, frozen in time.

-There was a changing of roles, he was now a shore to the onslaught of her waves.
+There was a changing of roles, he was now the shore to the onslaught of her waves.

 In the beginning, her waves were angered storms, battering the shoreline.
 Then they turned to humiliated surfs, and gradually weakened down to softly sliding waters over the sands.

 Every day, she would walk up to his house, accompany him to the attic, and write away all of her names repeatedly.

 Then one day, he told her not to use the ink anymore.

 She wrote the names again and again, not a trace of words visible on the paper.